Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Proper cleansing after wearing sunscreen is crucial.
 Pair sunscreen with gentle exfoliation – try these DIY exfoliating scrubs to prevent clogged pores.

-You can also use a gentle cleanser like our best organic face wash for sensitive skin to remove SPF fully.
+You can also use a gentle cleanser like our best organic face wash for sensitive skin to remove SPF entirely.

 Quick-Reference Table